 Are Drexel Online’s programs accredited?

-Drexel University is accredited by the Middle States Association of Colleges & Secondary Schools.
+Drexel University is accredited by the Middle States Commission on Higher Education.
 This is the highest accreditation authority for colleges in Delaware, the District of Columbia, Maryland, New Jersey, New York, Pennsylvania, Puerto Rico, the U.S. Virgin Islands, and other locations overseas.
 Institutions such as Carnegie Mellon, Columbia, Cornell, New York University, Princeton, and the University of Pennsylvania have the same accreditation.

 What should I expect from Drexel’s online program?